ros-drivers/microstrain_mips/Examples/README.md

         catkin_make
         source ~/your_workspace/devel/setup.bash
    The source command may need to be run in each terminal prior to launching a ROS node.
+   You may need to change the permissions on the listener.py file if it is failing to run.

 #### Launch the listener node